 Legal visitors will be required to bring photographic ID on the first visit so we can register you onto our system.

 Can legal visitors bring in IT equipment?

 If you require IT equipment for the visit this will need to be pre-arranged when calling.

 HMP Ashfield Video Link provides a professional service to Crown and Magistrates Courts.
 This is a real time, two-way transmission by video of images and sound between two or more locations, offering an effective way of conducting hearings.

 - Court of Appeal

-Within the visits hall we have 2 areas, one being for child restricted visits and a smaller area for family visits to include children.
-Spaces for the Family room are limited and on a first come first served basis.
+Within the visits hall we have two areas, one being for social visits/purple visits, and a smaller area for family visits to include children.
+Spaces for the family room are limited and on a first come first served basis.

 Revised times and restrictions in response to Covid-19

 - 2 metre social distancing rules will apply.